Download a free trial to find out which Altium software best suits your needs

 The integration of functionality, manufacturing, security and reliability concerns into your PCB components list creation requires knowledge about component capability, availability and supply chain.
-With AD 18’s Active BOM you can access real-time data and information from multiple suppliers enabling you to compare components and optimize your selections.
+With Altium Designer’s Active BOM you can access real-time data and information from multiple suppliers enabling you to compare components and optimize your selections.

 Encountering a component shortage can bring your production and distribution to an abrupt halt and may lead to redesign and development.
 Knowing how to avoid planned outages, such as obsolescence, can help mitigate this problem.